TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-type-tiering-notsupported.md

 <!--/issueDescription-->

 ## **Recommended Steps**

 Storage data tiering to hot, cool, or archive is only supported in General Purpose v2 (GPv2) and Blob storage accounts and only available for block blobs.

+Convert from ZRS to LRS/GRS - Live migration from ZRS to LRS, GRS or RA-GRS is not supported.
+You will need to manually move the data to a new or an existing storage account.

 ### Account level settings